 At least three emergency helicopters were dispatched to extinguish a fire that broke out in Crocus City, Moscow region, following a terrorist attack on the evening of March 22, 2024.
 Photo: TASS

-An Afghan branch of the Islamic State (IS) terrorist group, known as ISIS-K, has claimed responsibility for the Moscow attack.
-In a post on Telegram, the group said its fighters had escaped.
+An Afghan branch of the Islamic State (IS) terrorist group, known as ISIS-K, claimed responsibility for the Moscow attack.
+In a post on Telegram, the group said its fighters had escaped afterward.
 A US official said Washington had intelligence confirming the IS claim.

-Photos showed Crocus engulfed in flames while videos emerged showing at least four gunmen opening fire with automatic weapons as panicked Russians ran for their lives.
+Photos showed Crocus engulfed in flames while videos emerged showing at least four gunmen opening fire with automatic weapons as panicked Russians fled for safety.

-Children were among the victims of the attack, which also appeared to have been detonated by the attackers, according to media reports.
+Children were among the victims of the attack, which also appears to have been set off by the attackers, according to media reports.
 At least two explosions occurred at the concert hall on the evening of March 22, news agencies reported.

 By late evening, Russian authorities had launched a massive manhunt for the gunmen involved in the attack, warning residents in Moscow and its suburbs to be on the lookout for signs of the attackers.
 The Russian government did not immediately identify any suspects .